yuh-m/42_push_swap/README.md

    - Allowed operations - on stack X
      - sX - Swap the first two elements at the top of stack
-	 - pX - Take first element at the top of one stack and put at the top of the other
+	 - pX - Push first element at the top of one stack and put at the top of the other
-	 - rX - Shift **up** all elements of a stack by one (the elemement on top becomes the last on)
+	 - rX - Shift **up** all elements of a stack by one (the element on top becomes the last on)
-	 - rrX - Shift **down** all elements of a stack by one (the elemement on bottom becomes the first on)
+	 - rrX - Shift **down** all elements of a stack by one (the element on bottom becomes the first on)
 	 - ss - apply swap to both stack
 	 - rr - apply rotate to both stack
 	 - rrr - aplly reverse rotate to both stack

-   -
+## How to run